jeanbondy/fsnd-capstone/README.md

 4. **Flask-CORS** - Installed with the requirements.txt

+5. **Postman** - you can run and test the app without it, but I absolutely recommend using Postman to test the endpoints.
+Get Postman [here](https://www.postman.com/downloads/) and import the collection `capstone.postman_collection.json` from the project directory.

 ### Get it running

 1. **Clone** this repository and open a terminal in the project's directory, likely `fsnd-capstone`.